 the project is to grasp (at) an unobtainable aspect of economics, and at the same time to record the process of the attempt at grasping.

 If the economy has no obvious or constant form, "I", who now becomes "the narrator" makes a consciously naïve formulation.
 Might the closest thing to its tangible existence be in the institutions that house its conceptualisation?
-In the University, for example or in the Reserve and commercial banks, the Treasury, the stock exchange?
+In the Reserve and commercial banks, for example, or the Treasury, the stock exchange?
 "She" will, then, seek them there, and document this necessarily awkward pilgrimage.
 The institutional settings of economics are a primary focal point because they are a jumble of structures in which the primary material being exchanged is abstract or theoretical but they themselves are tangible and populated.
 They are material structures, porous with immateriality.
 The task is, to see if the curious wholeness of the combination can be represented.

-Each of the modes of research (wandering, interviewing, reading) aims to move towards partially revealed tensions she senses within the idea of the economy.
-The narrator's identification of seams of tension through the subject matter directs the narrative movement.
+Each of the modes of research (wandering, interviewing, reading) aims to move towards partially revealed tensions the narrator senses within the idea of the economy.
+Her identification of seams of tension through the subject matter directs the narrative movement.

 'The approach to this abstract societal notion "the economy" is an echo of playwright David Hare's book Asking Around (1993), which was the background research to his trilogy of plays concerning the crises facing the Church, the Law, and the Labour Party in Britain.
 In it he made a sketch of three institutions (political, religious and law and order) by spending periods of time in each, observing, interacting and interviewing.